 The accompanying financial statements have been prepared on a going concern basis which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-At April 30, 2010 the Company had negative working capital of \$29,000, an accumulated deficit of \$198,600 with no revenues.
+At July 31, 2011 the Company had negative working capital of \$24,000, an accumulated deficit of \$214,600 with no revenues.
 These factors, among others, indicate that the Company's continuation as a going concern is dependent upon its ability to achieve profitable operations or obtain adequate financing.

-The Company intends to continue seeking revenue producing projects through a new business plan of operations and the business contacts of its new officers.
+The Company intends to continue seeking and investigating potentially revenue producing projects through a new business plan of operations and the business contacts of its new officers.
 No assurances can be given as to the likelihood of it obtaining any revenue producing projects.